LukeShortCloud/rootpages/src/virtualization/kubernetes_development.rst

    -  command (list of strings) = The command and arguments to execute.

 -  failureThreshold (integer) = Default is 3.
-Minimimum number of probe failures allowed.
+Minimum number of probe failures allowed.
 -  httpGet (map)
 -  initialDelaySeconds (integer) = Seconds to delay before starting a probe.
 -  periodSeconds (integer) = Default is 10.
 The interval, in seconds, to run a probe.